digitalev2000/angular-video-project/README.md

 Angular Project

-This is an Angular project that pulls images from an array.
-I have sample product info inside of the HTML file for you to view.
-Please look this over the code and feel free to suggest any code revisions.
+This is an Angular project that pulls video clips from a JSON array.
+The code to pull the videos in is the video-app.js file for you to view.
+Please look over the code and feel free to suggest any code revisions.
 Stay tuned for more results.